Feyerabend/vm/README.md

 and the traditional machine/assembly language.
 Hence, programs can use and be optimized in line of being "forthified" (adopted to suit FORTH thinking).*

-The sample choosen to illustrate extended from the previous vm1-machine is the Fibonacci series:
+The sample chosen to illustrate extended from the previous vm1-machine is the Fibonacci series:
 1, 1, 2, 3, 5, 8, 13 ... which can be defined as a mathematical recursive function:

 ```